avishek-sen-gupta/cobol-rekt/README.md

 For generating flowcharts, you will need to set up Graphviz on your box; see the [site](https://graphviz.org/) for OS-specific installation instructions.

-For running the Python scripts, you can simply do:
+Before using any of the Python components, you will need to install dependencies, like so:

 ```
 cd smojol_python